 Surf Camp is a day camp for kids and teens aged 9 to 15.
-In the 12-years since camp started, we've introduced almost 2,000 kids to the art of wave riding from our pristine location on Scarborough Beach.
+Since camp started in 2002, we've introduced thousands of kids to the art of wave riding from our pristine location on Scarborough Beach.

 In addition to learning to surf from some of Maine's most experienced instructors, "Surf Campers" will explore the local marine environment, learn about our oceans, and make new friends in the process.
 Meanwhile, we're enjoying the Maine summer in the best possible way: outdoors and on the beach!

 Campers arrive at Scarborough Beach State Park at 9AM.
 After getting a wetsuit and surfboard from our gear trailer, we head down to our camp at the beach.
 This camp is where we will spend the rest of the day.
 Our tents provide shelter from the weather and give the campers a place to hang out when they aren’t in the water.
 We also have snacks, water coolers, and gear boxes at our beach camp.

 When we first arrive at camp, one of our instructors leads everyone through the morning meeting, which varies each day and includes surf etiquette and technique, daily overviews, and short lessons about ocean conservation and our local beach environment.

 We normally suit up (put our wetsuits on) at around 9:30, and from there, hit the water!
 For the next two hours camp is broken into groups of three to four where each camper gets significant one-on-one instruction.
 The ‘morning session’ can be one of the most beautiful times at the beach, with clear water, light winds, and glassy waves.

 At 11:30 we are all hungry for lunch: it’s time to head back to camp to eat and trade stories from the morning!
 After lunch, we normally make time to play a beach game: capture the flag and volleyball are popular, but there’s also lots of time to swim, boogie board, explore the beach, or just hang out and read a book.